cyberbotics/webots-doc/guide/object-factory.md

 ### LargeValve Description

 Large Wheel-based valve.
 Handle can be moved in either direction by the angle (radians) in the "absolute stop" field.

+### LargeValve Field Summary

+- `jointFriction`: Defines the static friction of the valve joint.

+- `controller`: Defines the controller of the valve which is used to limit its rotation.

+- `absoluteStop`: Defines the maximum rotational angle in radians.
+This value is sent to the controller using the controllerArgs field.

+- `contactMaterial`: Is `Solid.contactMaterial`.

 ## LeverValve